 There is a lot that goes into planning a safari holiday and although many safari tour providers will give you a detailed itinerary and lots of information before you depart, there are often questions on your mind such as what clothes to pack, how much money to carry and what are the must-have items you will need.
 We have put together a list of frequently asked questions by safari visitors to help fill the gaps.

-1. When is the best time to travel to Tanzania?
+- 1. How safe is it to travel in Tanzania?

 Tanzania is one of the safest destinations in East Africa.
 The locals are generous, friendly and eager to help visitors.
 However, you need to take the necessary precautions, including storing your valuables in the hotel safe and carrying only what’s necessary (camera equipment, cards, cash, jewellery, or any other valuables).
 On a safari, your safety will be in the hands of your guide.
 Make sure that you follow everything your guide says and do not wander around in the wild.